-There is no specific format for the personal statement.
+There is no specific topic for the personal statement.
 Applicants often discuss their motivation for seeking a career in law, their career goals, or personal experiences that have had a profound impact on their lives.
-You may also consider writing about challenges or disadvantages you have overcome and how you did so or any other information you believe relevant.
+Applicants also may consider writing about challenges or disadvantages they have overcome, how they did so, and/or any other relevant information.